silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 ```

+#### String Literals Containing Apostrophes

 When a literal string itself contains apostrophes, it is permitted to demarcate the string with quotation marks or "double quotes".

 ```php
 	$greeting = "They said 'hello'";

 ```

+This syntax is preferred over escaping apostrophes as it is much easier to read.

 #### String Substitution